 If you’re growing a business and need to make substantial purchases, such as a big order for inventory, you may find the higher credit limits on business cards come in handy.

-3. The rewards on a business credit card are pegged to business purchases
+3. The rewards and perks on a business credit card are pegged to business purchases

 4. Using a business credit card will streamline your bookkeeping